RokLenarcic/paginator/README.md

 ### Result unwrapping

-By default, each finished PagingState is unwrapped: `:items` vector is returned, with all with the extra properties from paging state merged in.
-To make that work your items need to be maps.
-You can specify option `:wrapped true` to return plain PagingStates instead in which case your items can be Longs or other such primitives.
+A helper function `p/unwrap` is provided which will unwrap PagingState, returning vector of its items, merging into each item extra properties from enclosing PagingState.
+This is only possible if items are maps, so `p/unwrap` will throw if items are not maps.

 ### Injecting additional items

-You can return a map instead of PagingState from your function, any such return will be converted to PagingState and queued.
+You can return another value instead of PagingState from your function, any such return will be converted to PagingState and queued, same as inputs.

 ### Returning pages